Georgia Council on Developmental Disabilities

 The purpose of the Welcoming Community Movement (WCM) is to continue to pave the way toward an equitable and just society - foundational of welcoming communities - where people across race, ability, ethnicity, culture, class, socioeconomic background, educational status, gender, and religion are treated with dignity and respect.

-Global Ubuntu and GCDD are supporting communities to understand that a welcoming community is a dream and journey that a community can take together; it is not a short-term investment but doesn’t have to be hard.
+Global Ubuntu and GCDD supported communities to understand that a welcoming community is a dream and journey that a community can take together; it is not a short-term investment but doesn’t have to be hard.
 Community-building conversations can start over coffee or dinner simply by asking how we can create a fair and welcoming community for all.

 Have Questions?
 Want to participate, partner or support?
 Contact Us!